 In line with the 'Safer Recruitment' guidance, all staff and governors, including volunteers who have access to children, in our school have been carefully selected and screened and all have had DBS (Disclosure and Barring Service) checks.
 Should allegations be made against members of staff we will follow Local Authority guidance in dealing with them.
 This guidance ensures that the safety of the child is paramount.

 If you have any concerns regarding safeguarding, our designated teacher for safeguarding is Ms Kirsty Wallace.
-The members of the Governing Body with responsibility for safeguarding are Mrs Kathy Pugh and Mr Andy McDonald - all three can be contacted via the school office.
+The member of the Governing Body with responsibility for safeguarding is Mr Andy McDonald - both can be contacted via the school office.

 Please click on the links below to read our policies and DfE guidance related to safeguarding: